blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Interfacing with Types

 In the current system, we are already able to Create, Read, Update and Delete (CRUD) Entity Types.
-With the proposed system, this needs to be expanded such that we can CRUD Property Types as well.
+With the proposed system, this needs to be expanded such that we can CRUD Property Types and Link Types as well.
+User-defined Data Types are not a part of this proposal.

 The current system also supplies a way to "aggregate" Entity Types, which is a filtering operation on all Entity Types within the embedding application.
 On a side note, "aggregation" is a place where Structure-based Queries could be used.